 - Expanded in-line fabrication (lowering labor costs)

-A roll forming crew feeds material via coil, reducing material handling and equipment run time costs.
+A roll forming line feeds material via coil, reducing material handling and equipment run time costs.
 There’s less wear and tear on the tools.
 Scrap waste simply ceases to exist.
 What more could you want?

 Roll Forming Capabilities

 This flexible process allows you to add tooling to create any shape, no matter how complex the profile.
 (The ideal use is for long, slender shapes.)

 - Carbon steel